sanity-io/template-validator/README.md

 - Validates Sanity.io template structure and requirements
 - Supports monorepo detection and validation
-- Can be used as a Node.js dependency or GitHub Action
+- Can be used as a Node.js dependency, GitHub Action, or CLI tool
 - Validates environment variables and configuration files
 - TypeScript support with full type definitions
+- Local directory validation support

 ## Installation